 Arrive Sandakan

-On arrival in Sandakan, we meet our local leader at the airport who will accompany us throughout the itinerary.
+On arrival in Sandakan, we meet our local leader at the airport who accompanies us throughout the itinerary.
 We then transfer by road to our accommodation close to the Sepilok Orangutan Sanctuary, and the rest of the afternoon is free to relax around the lodge.

 Accommodation: Sepilok Nature Resort, 1-night full board basis